Subcritical annulus crossing in spatial random graphs: Proofs

 where we used monotonicity of \(\varphi\) in the vertex mark arguments and the assumed bound on \(u\Phi(u)\).
 This however contradicts~\eqref{eq:lowerBoundContradict} and thus yields the existence of \(u_0\).
 If there is more than one such \(u_0\), fix any and observe that the probability of finding a vertex located in \(B(r_n)\) with mark at most \(u_0\) is, by standard Poisson process properties together with \(\lambda=1\),

 for large enough \(n\) (and thus \(r_n\)).
-Conditioned on the existence of such a vertex, the number of neighbours it has located in \(B(3r_n)\setminus B(2r_n)\) is a Poisson random variable with parameter no smaller than \(\Phi(u_0)\).
+Conditioned on the existence of such a vertex, the number of neighbours it has located in \(B(3r_n)\setminus B(2r_n)\) is a Poisson random variable with parameter at least \(\Phi(u_0)\).
 This is immediate from the Poisson structure of neighbourhoods in the WDRCM~\cite{Lue2022} and monotonicity of \(\varphi\) in the vertex marks arguments.
 Hence, the probability of forming at least one connection from the given vertex to \(B(3r_n)\setminus B(2r_n)\) is lower bounded by

 Hence, we find a constant \(c>0\), depending on model parameters and the dimension only, such that, for all \(\mu<\zeta\) and sufficiently large \(r_n\), we have

 as desired.
 Note that the case~\eqref{eq:SubintPsiBound} for \(j=2\) follows from the exact same arguments by reversing the roles of \(u\) and \(v\).